 - Your surviving spouse has a right to a statutory share (e.g., 50%) of your property, regardless of what you leave him or her in your will

-- Children may have inheritance rights in certain states
+- Children may have specific inheritance rights in certain states

-Caution: Leaving property outright to minor children is problematic.
-You should name a custodian or property guardian, or use a trust.
+A word of caution about wills: Leaving property outright to young children can be problematic.
+You should always name a custodian or property guardian or use a trust for minors.

 You can also leave property to your heirs using a trust.
 Trust property passes directly to the trust beneficiaries according to the trust terms.
-There are two basic types of trusts: (1) living or revocable, and (2) irrevocable.
+There are two basic types of trusts: living or revocable and irrevocable.

 Living trusts are very flexible because you can change the terms of the trust (e.g., rename beneficiaries) and the property in the trust at any time.
 You can even change your mind by taking your property back and ending the trust.